2023 Most Popular Economics Bachelor's Degree Schools in Pennsylvania

 Of the 60 students majoring in economics at Swarthmore, 60% are male and 40% are female.

-Dickinson College did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #10 on the list.
+Dickinson College landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
 Located in the city of Carlisle, Dickinson is a private not-for-profit school with a small student population.

 About 49% of the students majoring in economics at the school are women while 51% are male.